agui888/shim-doc/docs/array.md

 _.reduce(array, fn, [prev])

-reduces a collection to a value which is the accumulated result of running each element in the collection through the callback
+Reduce a collection to a value which is the accumulated result of running each element in the collection through the callback

 ```lua
 _.reduce({1, 2, 3, 4}, function(ret, k)